You don't need pants for the victory dance Cause Baboon's better than Weasel. I. R. Baboon, big star of cartoon "I AM WEASEL!"

 Friendly Neighborhood Vampires: Weasel and Baboon in "I Am Vampire".
 Too bad the local vampire hunter Van Smellsing (the Red Guy) is convinced that all vampires are evil monsters.

-Getting Crap Past the Radar: The show is cut from the same cloth as its parent show, Cow and Chicken, but it's not as heavy on dubious content as the former show — unless you count The Red Guy being on this show too and still having punny names referring to his lower nudity ("Cleo-Pantless," "Uncle Breezybum," etc) and this line from "This Bridge Not Weasel Bridge"
+Getting Crap Past the Radar: The show is cut from the same cloth as its parent show, Cow and Chicken, but it's not as heavy on dubious content as the former show.
+That doesn't mean that dubious content doesn't crop up from time to time.
+You still have The Red Guy being on this show and still having punny names referring to his lower nudity ("Cleo-Pantless," "Uncle Breezybum," etc), I.M.
+Weasel's parting words to his girlfriend in "I.R.
+Pixie Fairy" after being blasted with fairy dust ("Now that I'm a fairy, I must leave you."), and this line from "This Bridge Not Weasel Bridge"

 Bridge Worker: I'll get to see my wife and kids!
 I've never even seen my little Johnny, he was born two years after I took this job!